 - Even if no harm is meant, gossip can turn rumors into facts — and that can wind up hurting people.

-- Gossipers don’t always realize that they are gossiping.
+- Gossipers don’t always realize they’re gossiping.
 “It’s just conversation.”

-- But, let’s be honest, gossip can also be fun.
+- And, let’s be honest, gossip can also be fun.
+And sometimes it’s easy to get caught up in it, especially with colleagues you like.

-- Still, gossip can come back to bite you.
+- But gossip can also come back to bite you.
+So at least be keep the bigger picture in mind.

 I’m not sure everyone’s line is the same.
 In fact, I’m pretty sure it isn’t.
 But for me, it might come down to two parts:

 - The question of purpose or intention.
-Some say it’s not gossip if there’s a useful purpose to talking about someone, even if it is “behind their back.”
+Some say it’s not gossip if there’s a useful purpose to talking about someone, even if “behind their back.”

 - Are you really digging into the details, or just sharing something you heard — clearly said that way — to further the conversation.